Skip to main content

 Chapter 4 Moments and Static Equivalence

 A wrench provides a familiar example.
-A force \(\vec{F}\) applied to the handle of a wrench, as shown in Figure 4.0.1, creates a moment \(\vec{M}_A\) about an axis out of the page through the centerline of the nut at \(A\text{.}\) The \(\vec{M}\) is bold because it represents a vector, and the subscript \(A\) indicates the axis or center of rotation.
+A force \(\vec{F}\) applied to the handle of a wrench, as shown in Figure 4.0.1, creates a moment \(\vec{M}_A\) about an axis perpendicular to the page through the center of the nut at \(A\text{.}\) The \(\vec{M}\) is bold because moments are vector quantities, and the subscript \(A\) indicates the axis or center of rotation.
 The direction of the moment can be either clockwise or counter-clockwise depending on how the force is applied.
+If the nut is frozen, no actual rotation occurs, but the force still produces a tendency to rotate it, i.e. a moment.

 Instructions.